 Sugarcane bioelectricity supplies about 3% of Brazil’s current electricity needs.
-Experts expect that proportion to increase to nearly 15% by 2020, thanks to the spread of mechanized harvesting techniques that preserve additional plant matter to use as fuel in more-efficient generators.
-Such growth means renewable sugarcane will supply Brazil with more than 13,000 megawatts (MW) of energy later this decade that are neutral in greenhouse gas emissions.
+Experts expect that proportion to increase to nearly 18% by 2020/21, thanks to the spread of mechanized harvesting techniques that preserve additional plant matter to use as fuel in more-efficient generators.
+Such growth means renewable sugarcane will supply Brazil with more than 15,000 megawatts average (MW average) of energy later this decade that are neutral in greenhouse gas emissions.

 For comparison, producing a comparable amount of electricity from fossil fuels would significantly increase carbon dioxide emissions.